manghnaniankit/e-commerce_Follow_Along_Project/README.md

 JWT Token Generation: Added a method to generate JWT tokens upon user login (for future use in authentication routes).

+---

+Milestone 7: Create Login Endpoint
+Task Completed ✅ Implemented a login API endpoint.
+Accepted user credentials (email/username and password).
+Retrieved the corresponding user from the database.
+Validated the password using bcrypt.
+Compared the entered password with the stored hashed password for authentication.
+Generated a JWT token upon successful login for authentication.
+Implemented error handling for invalid credentials and server errors.

+---

 ## Technologies Used
 - **MongoDB**: NoSQL database for data storage.
 - **Express.js**: Web application framework for Node.js.